ankane/shorts/Postgres-Users.md

 > A role can be thought of as either a database user, or a group of database users

-Users are simply roles with a password and permission to log in.
+A user is simply a role with a password and permission to log in.

 The approach we’ll take is to create a group and add users to it.
 This makes it easy to rotate credentials in the future: just add a second user to the group, update your apps, and then remove the original user.